Build with Docker

 docker-compose build --no-cache to rebuild the image with the build configuration in the given

-The URL for the data source in Grafana for the OpenNMS Horizon server is
+The URL for the data source in Grafana for the OpenNMS Horizon or Meridian server is

-OpenNMS Horizon/Meridian includes three templates to create a PDF report from an existing Grafana dashboard (see "Creating a PDF of a Grafana Dashboard" in the Horizon/Meridian documentation).
+OpenNMS Horizon and Meridian include three templates to create a PDF report from an existing Grafana dashboard (see "Creating a PDF of a Grafana Dashboard" in the Horizon or Meridian documentation).
 If you plan to use this feature and are running Helm with Docker, you must complete additional configuration.